 Provide labels to identify all form controls, including text fields, checkboxes, radio buttons, and drop-down menus.
 In most cases this is done by using the

-Labels and their related form control must be associated with each other either implicitly or explicitly.
-This allows the browser to do things like use the label as a larger clickable area to access or activate the control, and ensures assistive technology can refer to the correct label when presenting a form control.
+A label and a form control need to be associated with each other either implicitly or explicitly.
+Web browsers provide the label as a larger clickable area, for example, to select or activate the control.
+It also ensures that assistive technology is able to refer to the correct label when presenting a form control.

 Associating labels implicitly

 In some situations, form controls cannot be labelled explicitly.
 For example, a content author might not know the